eugenso/Praktikum/README.md

 We first need a folder "data/" where we store the preprocessed .txt documents.
 The file names should follow this format:
 *NUMBER_clean.txt*.
 These files will be loaded by Solr.

+Additionally, the "data/" folder needs a subfolder with JSON documents that contain the entities extracted by the Watson API.
+These documents reside in the subfolder "json/".
+For an easy mapping the file format is very similar to before: *NUMBER_clean.txt.json*.

 ## Execution

 ### Solr Container